Phileosopher/commonplace/safety-nature.md

 To prevent it from catching fire, don't make your fire any closer than a meter to your shelter.

 If you have a large enough shelter to make a fire inside it, make a hole large enough to let smoke escape without igniting the edge of the hole.

+## Specific situations

+Walking on ice:

+- Waddle like a penguin.
+- If the ice breaks:
+  1. Spread your arms, but it'll break further if you claw at more ice.
+  2. Kick your legs until you're horizontal on your stomach.
+  3. Stay on your stomach and shimmy forward out of the ice.
+  4. Keep laying on your stomach until you're on thicker, safer ice.
+- If you fall through, the dark spot is the way out (since the ice surface reflects the sun).

+If you're in the ocean and feel you're drifting out to sea, you're caught in a riptide and need to swim or paddle parallel to the shore to escape it.

+- You won't be pulled under, so save your energy.

+If you're stuck in quicksand, slowly raise your legs and lie on your back to escape it.

+When disoriented underwater, blow bubbles and follow them.

+Don't lay in the snow or walk home in freezing temperatures while drunk, since alcohol opens up your blood vessels and causes heat loss.

+### Specific natural disasters

+If the tide goes *very* far out, you're about to see a tidal wave.

+If you're buried in an avalanche and don't know which way to dig, spit and drool will follow gravity.

+While on the ground in a lightning storm, the electric current will run through your entire body, so sit cross-legged for it to skip your vital organs or head for lower ground.

+In case of an earthquake, ignore door thresholds and find a table.

+For plagues, avoid rodents and bugs and shave your head and beard to avoid flea infestations.

+Fire:

+- Unless you're using an oxygen tank, crawl to get below the smoke.
+- When opening a door, watch for smoke around the perimeter, since you may not be able to hear the fire behind it.
+- If you *do* open a door, back away and wait about 30 seconds, just in case there's a backdraft.

+Volcano:

+1. Seek shelter and close all windows, bring in all animals.
+2. Turn off anything that pulls in volcanic ash, such as air conditioners, heaters, and fans.
+3. Since an eruption can contaminate water, fill up tubs, sinks, and containers with clean water.

+Tornado:

+- Find shelter immediately, preferably anything that won't create a wind tunnel (like an overpass) and won't get flash flooded (like a ditch).
+- Since the most dangerous part of a tornado is its debris, board up your windows and doors.
+- Go to your basement if you have one, otherwise stay at the center of the first floor to get as many walls between you and the tornado as possible.
+- Contrary to urban legends, you *can* outrun it if you can go faster than 70 mph and are driving away from it.

+## Dealing with wild animals

+Deodorants and perfumes attract bugs, and some scents will attract animals.

+Animals generally run away if you walk and speak loudly.

+Most dangerous bugs, such as wasps and bees, ignore you if you stay still.

+- If they land on you, blow on them, don't swat.

+Most animals are afraid of fire and jingling keys.

+Try to avoid seals and moose, since they can be very territorial.

+If a bear attacks:

+- If a brown bear attacks you, play dead.
+- If a black bear attacks you, punch it in the nose.
+- If you have to shoot a bear, make sure you kill it by hitting its face, up its nose, in its ears, or in its chest.

+If a moose attacks:

+- Never use a truck's highway horn around a moose, since it sounds like a moose's mating challenge call.
+- If you're chased by a moose, stand up against a tree.

+If a crocodile/alligator attacks:

+- Hit their nose.
+- If a crocodile bites you, gouge their eyes with your thumbs.
+- Sprint away as fast as possible, since they are very fast.

+If a shark attacks:

+- If a shark attacks you, hit it in the nose.

+If a whale has swallowed you:

+1. Turn on any light source.
+2. If you were swallowed whole, you'll likely get spit out whole.
+3. Whales can swim deeply, so preserve what oxygen you can and head for the surface.